<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Job Site Equipment and Tools

-Job site security involves making it obvious to thieves that your equipment, tools and materials will be easy to identify and recover.
+Job site security involves making it obvious to thieves that your equipment, tools, and materials will be easy to identify and recover.
 Equipment and tools should be marked with highly distinct bright colors making it easy to identify them as belonging to your company.
-Also mark everything with highly visible ID numbers using permanent labels made using a DuraLabel printer and supplies.
-You'll have tough tested ID labels that survive in a construction environment and are guaranteed for five years.
+Also, mark everything with highly visible ID numbers using permanent labels made using a DuraLabel label printer and supplies.
+You'll have tough-tested outdoor labels that survive in a construction environment and are guaranteed for five years.

 In addition to providing a theft deterrent, ID labels are also used to track tools and equipment on the job site. barcodes on the labels makes it easy to "check out" and "check in" equipment and tools.
 They are also used for conducting inventories, verifying storage locations, and ensuring all equipment and tools are properly locked up or secured at the end of the day. barcode labels can also be used to verify security guards have checked on equipment by requiring specific equipment labels to be scanned during each shift.